thilinamb/flume-ng-kafka-sink/README.md

 ## Building the project
 [Apache Maven](http://maven.apache.org) is used to build the project.
 This [page](http://maven.apache.org/download.cgi) contains the download links and an installation guide for various operating systems.

+Issue the command: > mvn clean install

+This will compile the project and the binary artifacts will be copied into '${project_root}/target' directory.